Jarred Cosart, Starting Pitcher

 Birthplace: League City, Texas

-Jarred Cosart, starting pitcher for the San Diego Padres, is the grandson of former major league pitcher Ed Donnelly.
+Jarred Cosart, starting pitcher, is the grandson of former major league pitcher Ed Donnelly.
 Cosart was first drafted in 2008 by the Philadelphia Phillies.
 He played in the minor leagues for the Phillies from 2009 until 2011, when they traded him to the Astros.

 Cosart pitched in the minor leagues for the Astros through most of 2013.
 He ended his minor league career with a 3.58 ERA and a 32-26 win-loss record.
 In 2013, he pitched in 10 games for the Astros, ending with a 1.95 ERA.